Does marijuana help PTSD?

 In 2013, The NYU School of Medicine used brain scans to demonstrate that patients suffering from PTSD have chronically low levels of the natural cannabinoid, anandamide, in their brain.

-Administration of medical marijuana can help restore the correct balance of cannabinoids in PTSD patients.
+It’s believed the administration of medical marijuana may help restore the correct balance of cannabinoids in PTSD patients

 Aside from balancing internal cannabinoids, studies show that marijuana also stimulates kappa opioid receptors.

 Proper functioning of kappa opioid receptors is essential to healthy stress relief.

 When the healthy body begins to experience stress, the body releases a natural opiate called Dynorphin.
 Dynorphin binds to Kappa Opioid receptors in the brain and that stops feelings of depression and unease (dysphoria).

 Brains With PTSD Exhibit Unavailable Kappa Opioid Receptors

 A 2013 study published in JAMA Psychiatry demonstrated that the dynorphin process is in inhibited in patients with PTSD.